Shopify/polaris/documentation/guides/migrating-from-v4-to-v5.md

 ## Dependencies

-The peer dependencies on `react` and `react-dom` have been increased to 16.9.0, to allow us to use react's Profiler component in the future.
+The peer dependencies on `react` and `react-dom` have been increased to `^16.9.0`, to allow us to use React's Profiler component in the future.
 Use the package manager of your choice to install a recent version of these pacakges.

-Apps built using `@shopify/sewing-kit` - Shopify's in-house opinionated build toolkit - will need to upgrade to at least version `0.132.2`.
+Apps built using `@shopify/sewing-kit` will need to upgrade to at least version `0.132.2`.

 ## CDN usage